joelkoz/QwicktracePCB/README.md

 QwickFab PCB consists of three major hardware components:

 1. The Qwicktrace Pro Controller is small control device with touchscreen and joystick powered by a Raspberry Pi 4 and the software found in this repository.
-It is comprised of a software stack and UI for controller the other two hardware components below.
+It is comprised of a software stack and UI for controlling the other two hardware components below.
 The
 Controller can run either of the two other components individually, or together as a complete desktop PCB fabrication system.

 2. The Qwicktrace Exposure Table is a small device for quickly exposing photosensitive copper boards to ultraviolet light masked using a process called "Masked Stereolithography" (MSLA).
-The all new design of this exposure system contiains an amber LED "safe light" for illuminating the mask for end user board positioning that is invisible to the photosenstive board.
+The all new design of this exposure system adds an amber LED "safe light" for illuminating the mask for end user board positioning that is invisible to the photosenstive board.

 3. The Qwickmill mini CNC is a small desktop CNC machine designed specifically for working with small printed circuit boards.
 It can quickly drill the holes needed by through hole components on boards processed with the Exposure table.
 It can also mill an entire PCB on blank copper boards using special ingraving bits.
 This is handy if your board is simple enough as to not need the better resolution of the exposure table, or if you are on a budget and would prefer not to spend the extra money on photosensitive boards.